mdn/content/files/en-us/web/api/documenttype/before/index.md

 ### Exceptions

+- `HierarchyRequestError` {{DOMxRef("DOMException")}}
-- {{domxref("HierarchyRequestError")}}: Node cannot be inserted at the specified point in the hierarchy.
+  - : Thrown when the node cannot be inserted at the specified point in the hierarchy.

 ## Examples